sqlparser/sqlflow_public/grabit/readme.md

 If `donotConnectToSQLFlowServer` is set to 1, the metadata file is not uploaded to SQLFlow. the default is 0

+### 14. jobType

+If `jobType` is set to "regular", tasks are submitted to SQLFlow incrementally and in batches according to reualr mode. the default is "simple"

 **eg configuration file:**

 ````json